balderdashy/sails-redis/README.md

 # Redis Sails/Waterline Adapter [![Build Status](https://travis-ci.org/vanetix/sails-redis.png)](https://travis-ci.org/vanetix/sails-redis)

-*Note: This adapter is under active development, and most functions are currently extremely inefficient.*

 A Sails/Waterline adapter for Redis.
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

 This `waterline-redis` stores indexes of unique attributes for *relatively* fast lookups.
 Collections with multiple unique constraints will create multiple index sets.